kingj5/iOSKit/README.md

 # IOSKit
 A declares implementation of many different classes for Xojo.
 This currently contains a large portion of my completed classes and will continue to grow as I create more classes.
 I have tried to create a demo of many of the classes, however still more do not yet have a demo.

+## Warning about Xojo Version
+Please note that API2.0 is not yet supported by iOSKit, but this will be fixed soon.

 ## Currently implemented classes
 By module they are contained in: